kapiaszczyk/python-scripts/README.md

 <!-- ABOUT  -->
 ## About

 This is a collection of python scripts that I have written for various purposes.
+For shell scripts, [check out this repository](https://github.com/kapiaszczyk/scripts).

 <!-- GETTING STARTED -->
 ## Getting Started